 Arts in the Parks brings free, family-friendly arts events and activities to parks outside Toronto’s downtown core.

-Need funding to kickstart your idea?
-Our microgrants support community groups and small NGOs to organize activities in local parks across Canada.
-Plus, we strive to keep our application processes simple and remove traditional fundraising barriers.
+Looking for funding to start, sustain, or expand your park project?
+Our grants support both grassroots groups and established NGOs in organizing events or leading environmental initiatives in urban parks across Canada.
+We strive to keep our application processes simple and remove traditional fundraising barriers.

 Calling local leaders!
 As a Park Champion, you’ll receive the tools you need to bring your community together in your neighbourhood green spaces.